 - Increases in illnesses, like colds and flu, which signal a weak immune system

 But wait- all hope is not lost.
-By learning some of the reasons we are typically destined for failure, you can go into 2016 better equipped to make healthy choices and stick to them.
+By learning some of the reasons we are typically destined for failure, you can go into the new year better equipped to make healthy choices and stick to them.